Ward³

 Honey Traps runtime

-Active deception — attacker burns time on instrumented decoys while the mediator collects high-confidence labels.
+Active deception: the attacker spends time on instrumented decoys while the mediator collects higher-confidence labels.

 Continuous